alla0810/workScheduler/README.md

 * WHEN I am presented with time blocks for that day, THEN each time block is color-coded to indicate whether it is in the past, present, or future

-* WHEn I click into a time block, THEN I can enter an event
+* WHEN I click into a time block, THEN I can enter an event

 * WHEN I click the save button for that time block, THEN the text for that event is saved in local storage